Reviews (Page 2)

 -

-Rainbow Six: Extraction review: Ubisoft’s experimental shooter tries its best, but it’s still under Siege
+Sprawling in my skin Rainbow Six: Extraction review: Ubisoft’s experimental shooter tries its best, but it’s still under Siege

 In this tactical, sci-fi FPS from Ubisoft Montreal, I feel caught between past successes and a bold new direction.